Cheese, Farms & Wine . . . It All Sounds Divine.

 Vermont Cheese Trail Map

 There should be several additional stops along the way, but this seems a good beginning to a wonderful romp along Vermont’s Cheese Trail.
 Plan to do this little journey during the warmer seasons when Vermont has cast off any somber, overcast traces of winter and is once again rejuvenated with lush pastures and vibrant signs of life everywhere.
 I will savor and long remember many nibbles of these tasty and most distinctive artisan cheeses.
 Bravo to Vermont and its delectable Cheese Trail!

-Total U.S. cheese production in 2010, excluding cottage cheese, was 10.4 billion pounds, up 3.6 percent from 2009.
-Of that production, Italian-type cheese totaled 4.4 billion pounds, up 5.48 percent from the previous year, and American-type cheese totaled 4.3 billion pounds, up 1.7 percent.
-U.S. per person cheese consumption was 32.4 pounds in 2010, a slight decrease from the previous year.
+Total U.S. cheese production in 2011, excluding cottage cheese, was 10.6 billion pounds, up 1.5 percent from 2010.
+Of that production, Italian-type cheese totaled 4.5 billion pounds, up 3.3 percent from the previous year, and American-type cheese totaled 4.3 billion pounds, down 0.5 percent.
+U.S. per person cheese consumption was 32.4 pounds in 2010, a slight increase from the previous year.
 Cheddar cheese and mozzarella cheese remains the most popular varieties of cheese.
 Americans typically consume about 10 pounds of cheddar and 10.6 pounds of mozzarella per person yearly.